FAQs for DNA Origins™

 - Barring adoption and paternity issues, your range bars and confidence intervals are also part of your answer.
 The values within these determined ranges represent other possible outcomes that are statistically significant but are less likely.
 Therefore, if your range bar on the bar graph includes values greater than zero, you should consider that possibility.

-- Without direct genetic testing, it is may be uncertain that your ancestor was 100% Indigenous American.
-If you only had one such ancestry in your family this would make detection all that much more difficult.
+- Without direct genetic testing, it is uncertain that your ancestor was 100% Indigenous American.
+If you only had one such ancestor in your family this would make detection all that much more difficult.
 In addition, the number of generations between a limited number of ancestors with Indigenous American markers and your self will also influence the probability of detecting such a connection.

 I think I have American Indian heritage, but my test results show more East Asian than Indigenous American admixture.
 Am I wrong or is the test wrong?